balena-io/docs/pages/learn/manage/organizations.md

 # Organization management

 In balenaCloud, users manage applications and collaborate in _organizations_.
-An organization is a group of members, teams, and applications and is managed by one or more organization administrators.
+An organization is a group of members, teams, and applications that is managed by one or more organization administrators.
 An organization can have any number of members that can be grouped into teams and granted varying levels of access to its applications according to their assigned role.

 Administrators are implicitly granted the ability to perform any possible action to the organization and its associated resources.
 Actions include inviting and removing members, managing applications, teams, and billing of the organization.
+General members have much more limited administration capabilities and rely on Administrators to place them in teams, grant access to applications, and more.

 Each user can create or be a member of an unlimited number of organizations.
 A organization is automatically created upon user registration, and the user is assigned as its administrator.
-This organization is named after the user's balenaCloud username and is managed like any other but currently cannot be deleted.
+This organization is named after the user's balenaCloud username and is managed like any other but *currently cannot be deleted*.

-Billing applies to each organization separately.
+**Note:** Billing applies to each organization separately.
 Administrators can upgrade an organization at any time to the appropriate billing plan as needed.

 ## What can you do with organizations?